select2/select2/README.md

 Select2
 =======

-Select2 is a jQuery based replacement for select boxes.
+Select2 is a jQuery-based replacement for select boxes.
 It supports searching, remote data sets, and infinite scrolling of results.

-To get started checkout examples and documentation at http://ivaynberg.github.com/select2
+To get started, checkout examples and documentation at http://ivaynberg.github.com/select2

 Use cases
 ---------

-* Enhancing native selects with search
+* Enhancing native selects with search.
-* Enhancing native selects with a better multi-select interface
+* Enhancing native selects with a better multi-select interface.
-* Loading data from JavaScript: easily load items via ajax and have them searchable
+* Loading data from JavaScript: easily load items via ajax and have them searchable.
-* Nesting optgroups: native selects only support one level of nested, Select2 does not have this restriction
+* Nesting optgroups: native selects only support one level of nested.
+Select2 does not have this restriction.
-* Tagging: ability to add new items on the fly
+* Tagging: ability to add new items on the fly.
-* Working with large remote datasets: ability to partially load a dataset based on the search term
+* Working with large, remote datasets: ability to partially load a dataset based on the search term.
-* Paging of large datasets: easy support for loading more pages when the results are scrolled to the end
+* Paging of large datasets: easy support for loading more pages when the results are scrolled to the end.
-* Templating: support for custom rendering of results and selections
+* Templating: support for custom rendering of results and selections.

 Browser compatibility
 ---------------------